-Codely provides partial scholarships on a competitive basis.
-If you would like to be considered for a scholarship, you will have access to the form after you submit your Codely application.
+Codely as well as our various corporate, governmental and non-governmental partners provide a limited number of partial scholarships on a competitive basis.
 Please note that a scholarship and the resident discount cannot be combined: the student will be awarded with only the higher percent between the two.

 Codely’s tuition refund policy is determined by how far in advance you need to make a change:

-with more than 30 days advance notice, you’ll receive: 100% credit (to be used within one year) or a 90% refund of your tuition payment
+with more than 30 days advance notice, you’ll receive: 100% credit (excluding your nonrefundable deposit) to be used within one year or a 90% refund of your tuition payment

 Following Day 1 of the Course: No credit or refund of your tuition payment may be issued